pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1098 Only One Book

+Today I remember that I set the goal to read twenty books in this year.
+When I check my goal, I see that I am currently reading my nineteen books.
+Well, my goal was to read two books in the month.
+Goals can do when you compromise with you.

 #### Day 1097 Learning more About Cloud Computing

 Today I start learning about OpenShift, my first review it's wow OpenShift it's great, the way in how to add a layer about Kubernetes, and this layer have easy functionalities to handle the cluster.
 Well when finish my Cloud Computing course I evaluate if study the OpenShift platform.